Jodus-Melodus/vector_2d_3d/target/package/vector_2d_3d-0.3.1/README.md

 ```
 ### Functions
 #### Constructors
-- `new` - creates a vector from the x, y and z coordinate
 - `from_coord` - creates a vector from the x, y and z coordinate
 - `from_mag_alpha_beta_gamma` - creates a vector from the magnitude and angles between the x, y and z-axes
 - `from_mag_asimuthal_polar` - creates a vector from the magnitude and angle azimuthal and polar